aurmil/magento-vagrant-provisioner/README.md

 * [Download](https://github.com/aurmil/magento-vagrant-provisioner/archive/master.zip) or clone this repository into your project's folder
 * Run `vagrant up` in this folder

-__Note:__
+__Note on sample data:__

-To speed up the environment installation (first `vagrant up`), you can download Magento and sample data (if you want to install it) in .tar.gz format [from the official site](https://www.magentocommerce.com/download) and put `magento-1.9.1.1.tar.gz` and `magento-sample-data-1.9.1.0.tar.gz` files in the `vagrant-bootstrap-files` folder.
-Doing so will avoid downloading them from within the virtual machine.
+If you want to install the sample data, you can speed up the environment installation (first `vagrant up`) by downloading on your own the 430 MB archive in .tar.gz format from [Magento website](https://www.magentocommerce.com/download) then just put `magento-sample-data-1.x.y.z.tar.gz` file in the `vagrant-bootstrap-files` folder.

 ## Usage